matriex/System_Extractor/Repack_INFO.md

   * ROM (with file_contexts, or it will be usless)

-  * Strongly speaking every ROM contains file_contexts some in zip others in boot.img only you have to extract them (on boot.img/RAMDISK/file_contexts is found, NO SUPPORT FOR NOUGHT, API 25,24)
+  * Strongly speaking every ROM contains file_contexts some in zip others in boot.img only you have to do is to extract them (on boot.img/RAMDISK/file_contexts is found, NO SUPPORT FOR NOUGHT, API 25,24)

   * ZIP sign - already included in extractor